Hidden East Anglia:

 Nonmete Hill

-"In 1645, according to the finding of a jury impanelled by the King's escheator for Norfolk, John Cans and Robert Hikkes called up a spirit of the air at Bunwell, and promised to sacrifice to him 'the body of a Christian man' if he would disclose the whereabouts of a hoard.
-Consequently the spirit showed them a 'vast treasure' buried in Nonmete Hill".
-I've so far been unable to locate this hill.
+"In 1465, according to the finding of a jury impanelled by the King's escheator for Norfolk, John Cans and Robert Hikkes called up a spirit of the air at Bunwell, and promised to sacrifice to him 'the body of a Christian man' if he would disclose the whereabouts of a hoard.
+Consequently the spirit showed them a 'vast treasure' buried in Nonmete Hill".1 Upon digging into the hill, they found coins (allegedly Roman) to the value of 100 shillings, suggesting that this was a coin hoard hidden in what may well have been a burial mound.
+It's thought now that Nonmete or Nunmete Hill stood where Hill Farm now stands (TM1158942), actually in the parish of Forncett.2

 Burgh St. Peter: